América Futebol Clube (PE)

 América Futebol Clube, commonly known as América or as América-PE, is a Brazilian football club based in Recife, Pernambuco state.
 They won the Campeonato Pernambucano six times.

 History

 The club was founded on April 12, 1914.
-They won the Campeonato Pernambucano in 1918, 1919, 1921, 1922, 1927, and in 1944.
+They won the Campeonato Pernambucano in 1918, 1919, 1921, 1922, 1927, and 1944.

 Stadium

 América Futebol Clube play their home games at Estádio Ademir Cunha, nicknamed Cunhão.
 The stadium has a maximum capacity of 12,000 people.